danbev/learning-ai/notes/ggml.md

 [4  5  6]  [20]    [4 * 10 + 5 * 20 + 6 * 1]    [146]
 ```
 So be is extened with 1 (the identity element for multiplication).
+There is an example of broadcasting in [braodcast.c](../fundamentals/ggml/src/broadcast.c)
+which might help to explore this idea more.

+One thing to note is that how the vector, like b above, is extended can be different for
+different operations.
+For multiplication it might be appropriate to extend the vector
+with 1s but for other operations it might be different.
+I'll try to go through and addition
+operation too later to see how this is handled.

 ### GGML_TENSOR_BINARY_OP_LOCALS